Freemasonry

 Symbolism, study, and quiet reflection as the inward discipline of the Freemasonry section.

-A grounded fraternal note on the section's inward side: symbolism, study, and reflection handled with restraint rather than performance.
+A grounded fraternal entry on the section's inward side: symbolism, study, and reflection handled with restraint rather than performance.

 ReflectionSymbolismTradition